 How to Write an eCommerce Business Plan

-The e-commerce business throughout the US and around the world has been growing at an above-average pace over the last several years, which has in turn driven demand for e-commerce business plans, e-commerce business plan templates, and e-commerce pro forma financial projections.
+The e-commerce business throughout the US and worldwide has been growing at an above-average pace over the last several years, which has driven demand for e-commerce business plans, e-commerce business plan templates, and e-commerce pro forma financial projections.

 Executive Summary for an eCommerce Business Plan or Template.

 For an e-commerce business plan, the executive summary should begin by revealing the company's name, address (even if it is an online address), and the range of products and services provided.
 Furthermore, our e-commerce specialist advises that business owners in this sector elucidate how they will manage the receipt and shipment of products and the necessary space for these operations.
 Some e-commerce entrepreneurs might operate from a garage or a storage facility.
 In different cases, they might collaborate with third-party shipping and packaging companies.
 Whichever operational approach is chosen, it is wise to outline it briefly in the executive summary.